 - Once a complaint is received by the Division, it is reviewed to determine the need for further investigation.
-If there are grounds to proceed, the complaint is assigned to a Consumer Advocate for investigation. - Guided by the Law, the Consumer Advocate proceeds to objectively gather as much information as possible relevant to the complaint and its circumstances.
-Information can be gathered from interview, contracts, warranties, the item itself, pictures and videos
+If there are grounds to proceed, the complaint is assigned to a Consumer Advocate in the CAD for investigation.

+- Guided by the Law, the

+Consumer Advocate proceeds

+to objectively gather as much

+information as possible that

+is relevant to the complaint

+and its circumstances.

+Information can be gathered

+from interview, contracts,

+warranties, the item itself,

+pictures and videos.